arshahin/inversion_well_logs_carbonate/README.md

 # inversion_well_logs_carbonate
-This is a package for the inversion of well logs associated with carbonates with two pore system
+This is a package for the inversion of well logs associated with carbonates with two pore systems.

+Very Fast Simulated Annealing (VFSA) is the global and stochastic optimization algorithm and here we customize it for well log inversion.

 To run the codes, please run "vfsa_density_sonic_resisit_synthetic_sw_equal_v07.m" code.
 It will call all the depencencies for the project.